Skip to content

 Score Explanation

-D24 lands where the evidence puts it: a moderate iGaming fit, capped geography, and a security score held down by the absence of any published license.
-The iGaming dimension credits what is verifiable, which is platform distribution through SOFTSWISS and SoftGamings, trade-show presence at SiGMA and SBC, and a bettor-registry verification product built specifically for Brazil's betting rules, while noting the company never names the vertical on its own site and shows no iGaming-dedicated team.
-Geography counts the 30+ country claim but caps the score because D24 owns no direct acquiring anywhere; every rail is aggregated through partners, and the Asia and Africa country lists publish no method detail.
-Security rests on a PCI DSS claim and a strong in-house KYC product, with nothing else to credit: no FCA, no BCB, no local payment-institution license on record.
+D24 lands where the evidence puts it: a strong iGaming fit earned on distribution rather than on client names, capped geography, and a security score held down by the absence of any published license.
+The iGaming dimension credits what is verifiable, which is platform distribution through SOFTSWISS and SoftGamings, trade-show presence at SiGMA and SBC, and a bettor-registry verification product built specifically for Brazil's betting rules, while noting that D24 never names the vertical publicly and runs no iGaming-dedicated team.
+Geography counts the 30+ country reach but caps the score because D24 owns no direct acquiring anywhere; every rail is aggregated through partners, and D24 details no methods at all for Asia or Africa.
+Security rests on a PCI DSS claim and a strong in-house KYC product, with nothing else to credit: no FCA, no BCB, no local payment-institution license.
 Fees are scored neutral because not a single number is published.
 Tech scores well on the single-API design, the sandbox with a Mock PSP, and documentation that is unusually good for this category.
 The result sits below PayRetailers and EBANX, which is the right order: both of those publish licenses D24 does not have.

 Who Is D24 Best For?